guillermo-carrasco/PyConSweden2015/parts/3-clinical/slides.md

 There are a few undeniable upsides such as the much simplified and more intuitive data model with e.g. nested comments.

-Most importantly: if a doctors shows up and wants to take a look at a result from way back we need to be able to show her the exactly what the previous clinical interpretation was based on.
+Most importantly: if a doctors shows up and wants to take a look at a result from way back we need to be able to show her exactly what the previous clinical interpretation was based on.
 We solve this problem by limiting Scout to a visualization tool.
 It's not Wikipedia.

 We also need to denormalize data to avoid information spilling over between patient data.
 For example comments.
 This makes MongoDB an attractive choice as well!